albertattard/java-boot-camp/04 - Classes, Methods and Objects.md

 Child::Child()
 ```

-Note that the overridden method `aMethodThatMayAccessTheChildState()` is invoked before the child's initialisation block and the child's constructor.
+Note that the overridden method `aMethodThatMayAccessTheChildState()` is invoked before the child's initialisation block (`Child::{}`) and the child's constructor (`Child::Child()`).

-Be mindful when invoking methods from within the constructors.
+Be mindful when invoking methods from within constructors.
 Prefer [static factory methods](#what-are-static-factory-methods) over constructors and invoke the setup methods before returning the object.

 ```java
 package demo;